Representation stability and finite linear groups: Noetherian results

-\begin{proof}[{Proof of Theorem \ref{maintheorem:nonnoetherian}}] For all of our choices of $\tC$, the group $\Gamma:=\Aut_{\tC}(\Z^2)$ contains $\SL_2(\Z)$, which contains a rank $2$ free subgroup (take the subgroup generated by $ $ and $ $).
-This implies that $\Gamma$ contains a non-finitely generated subgroup, so Lemma \ref{lemma:nonnoetherian} implies that $\bk[\Gamma]$ is not Noetherian.
+\begin{proof}[{Proof of Theorem \ref{maintheorem:nonnoetherian}}] For all of our choices of $\tC$, the group $\Gamma:=\Aut_{\tC}(R^2)$ contains $\SL_2(R)$.
+We claim that $\SL_2(R)$ contains a non-finitely generated subgroup.
+There are two cases.
+If $\Z \subseteq R$, then $\SL_2(R)$ contains a rank $2$ free subgroup.
+For instance, one can take the subgroup generated by

+This free subgroup contains a non-finitely generated subgroup.
+If $\Z \nsubseteq R$, then the additive group of $R$ is annihilated by some positive integer $\ell$.
+Since $R$ is infinite, this implies that the additive group of $R$ is not finitely generated.
+The claim now follows from the fact that the additive group of $R$ is a subgroup of $\SL_2(R)$ via the embedding

+By Lemma~\ref{lemma:nonnoetherian}, the claim implies that $\bk[\Gamma]$ is not Noetherian.
 Define a $\tC$-module $M$ via the formula

 The morphisms are the obvious ones.
 It is then clear that $M$ is finitely generated but contains non-finitely generated submodules. \end{proof}